mariellefoster/plots_and_projects/README.md

 ## Anti-bias checklist
 - Asks you questions to prompt you to think about your unconscious bias, helps guide your decisions

+## Quarter life crisis party
+- penalty if you bring the same gift as someone else, no halves allowed